-Citizens can reasonably expect regulatory authorities to offer protections from vulnerabilities by safeguarding companies on precautionary grounds, setting limits to, and regulating, the kind of excessive distributions firms paid from earnings of uncertain provenance seen in the post-2008 period.
+Citizens can reasonably expect regulatory authorities to offer protections from vulnerabilities by safeguarding companies on precautionary grounds, establishing rules which constrain the payment of excessive distributions from earnings of uncertain provenance, which hollow out firm capital.
 Those protections should begin with a repurposing of the corporation to promote the 'just economy', improving economic resilience and social wellbeing.